sinister-kid/voidstranger_vita/README.md

 - Changed masive object instantiation and destruction on late game places to divite it across frames or cap it directly.

 - Reduced sound and music file sizes (resampling all WAVS to 31000, reencoding all OGGS, encoding the biggers WAV to OGG).
-If you want to try to reduce even more the files
+If you want to try to reduce even more the files is recomended to add the resampled/edited audio files to a blank GM project, adjusting parameters to the new ones and build it to correct headers so the runner can interpret them correctly at runtime.

 - Restored "REST SHUTDOWN" behaviour thas was not included in regular release (as an option in menu Settings->Controls->Misc) so restarting the game is not needed at some points.
 Game takes some time to launch, so... dream without resting.